KhurazovRuslan/kagglesurvey_newcomerprofile/README.md

 <h2></h2>
-<div>As a result of this project a report was created showing ds and ml beginner's main characteristics and how they changed over a 2-year period.
+<div>As a result of this project a <a href='https://khurazovruslan.medium.com/what-do-kaggle-surveys-say-about-beginners-9c62a0f60544'>report</a> was created showing ds and ml beginner's main characteristics and how they changed over a 2-year period.
 A question of project's author's suitability into the beginner's profile was also explained.</div>

 <h2>Thanks to:</h2>